right9code/right9ov/01 - BACKEND/_DummyPDF/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 Now meet Dan.
 Dan considers himself a true ladies' man.
 He goes out to bars and clubs, grabs women's asses, buys lots of drinks for them, brags about his job and what kind of car he drives, and thinks he's god's gift to women.
 When none of them go home with him, he simply excuses it by telling himself they are "sluts" or they don't deserve him anyway.
 Dan gets "lucky" once in a while, but that's all it is...LUCK.
 Dan returns alone, 300 dollars later, to his apartment.

 Finally, here's Bruce: proud owner of The Passport.
 He wakes up every day with a sense of excitement to be alive.
-He has his life in order and he knows what he wants
+He has his life in order and he knows what he wants rom women.

----

-from women.
 As Bruce goes to the gym, his office, the grocery store, and back to his house, he knows women are interested in him.
 Everywhere he goes, girls check him out, ask him how he is doing, and try to look sexy when he walks past them.
 It takes virtually NO effort for Bruce to get the response from women that most men dream of.
 He is NOT a good-looking guy...he just knows himself, and he knows women.

 # MISSION GOALS